-- Disk View, which offers detailed information on the selected partition/hard disk in the bright graphical form - Scheduled Tasks, which gives the user the possibility of browsing and editing scheduled operations and the program scripts. - Archives, which enables to manage the Archive Database. - Help, which contains the program help and general information on the product.
+- Disk View. - Scheduled Tasks, which gives the user the possibility of browsing and editing scheduled operations and the program scripts. - Archives, which enables to manage the Archive Database. - Help, which contains the program help and general information on the product.